Wilber30/wordpress_task/wp-content/plugins/wordpress-seo/readme.txt

 [Read more on how to get support](https://yoa.st/3r2)

+= What happens to my data if I enable usage tracking? =

+[This page on yoast.com explains what data we collect to improve Yoast SEO](https://yoa.st/4w7).
+We only collect data when you explicitly opt in.
+Read more about how we handle your data in [our Privacy Policy](https://yoa.st/4w8).

 = I have a different question than listed here =

 Your question has most likely been answered on our help center: [yoast.com/help/](https://yoa.st/1va).

 == Screenshots ==

-1. The Yoast SEO plugin general meta box.
-You'll see this on edit post pages, for posts, pages and custom post types.
-2. Example of the SEO analysis functionality.
-3. Example of the readability analysis functionality.
+1. The modern interface makes Yoast SEO easy to work with.
+2. Easily manage how your posts and pages appear in SERPs.
+3. Yoast SEO Premium has extra crawl optimization options.
-4. Overview of site-wide SEO problems and possible improvements.
+4. Yoast SEO integrates with tools like Semrush and Wincher.
-5. Control over which features you want to use.
-6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+5. The famous SEO and readability analyses in Yoast SEO.
+6. See what your post looks like in Google.
+7. The First-time configuration helps you get started quickly.
+8. The inclusive language analysis in Yoast SEO.

 == Changelog ==

+= 20.6 =

+Release date: 2023-04-26

+Today's release of Yoast SEO 20.6 has enhancements and fixes to improve your SEO work.
+The update features a new readability analysis — a helpful addition alerting you whenever you use too much center-aligned text.
+Check out more details now!
+Find out more about what's new in Yoast SEO 20.6 in [our release post](https://yoa.st/release-26-4-23)!

+#### Enhancements

+* Improves performance when the SEO data optimization has not been completed.
+Props to @PypWalters.

-= 18.2 =
+= 20.5 =

-Release Date: February 22nd, 2022
+Release date: 2023-04-11

-Yoast SEO 18.2 is out today!
-This release includes more fixes and enhancements to enjoy.
-We improved the workings of the FAQ and How-to blocks.
-Happy optimizing!
-Read more about what's new in Yoast SEO 18.2 in [our release post in English](https://yoa.st/release-22-2-22) or [our release post in Spanish](https://yoa.st/release-22-2-22-spanish)!
+Our latest release, Yoast SEO 20.5, includes enhancements and fixes to elevate your SEO journey.
+One of the most exciting updates is our improved Google SERP preview, now aligned with Google's current styling for both mobile and desktop.
+This allows you to see how well your snippets are optimized for the search result pages.
+Read all about it!
+Find out more about what's new in Yoast SEO 20.5 in [our release post](https://yoa.st/release-11-4-23)!

-Enhancements:

-* Optimizes the images in FAQ and HowTo blocks to be more responsive and load faster.

-Bugfixes:
+#### Enhancements

+* Updates mobile and desktop Google snippet previews to be in line with Google's current styling.
+* Improves the recognition of keyphrases starting with a period (e.g., ".net developer") by the _keyphrase in title_ assessment.
+* Cleans up indexables that got orphaned because posts/terms/users got deleted while Yoast SEO was deactivated.

+#### Bugfixes

+* Fixes a bug where a fatal error would be thrown when upgrading Yoast SEO while having Local SEO active but never executed.
+* Fixes a bug where, if a content pertaining to a deleted user is re-assigned to another user, the indexables related to the deleted user are not updated with the new `author_id`.
-* Fixes a bug where the "Save changes" button would overlap with the admin sidebar on WordPress.com.
-Props to @DustyReagan.
+* Fixes a bug where posts in Elementor would persistently require an update when a related keyphrase was added.
-* Fixes a bug where a (debug) deprecation message would show in the widget editor on WordPress 5.8 and above.
+* Fixes a bug where the Google preview would show a duplicate slug in the breadcrumbs when the slug included encoded characters.
+* Fixes a bug where the highlighting for the _passive voice_, _sentence length_, _transition words_, and _inclusive language_ assessments would not be applied to the first sentence of a paragraph if the paragraph contained a new line character.
-* Fixes a bug where a console warning would be thrown when adding a structured data block in the block editor, FSE editor or widget editor.
+* Fixes a bug where the highlighting would not be applied in the image captions in Classic editor when the match was found in the first sentence.

-Other:

-* Adds a filter to enable/disable creating indexables: `Yoast\WP\SEO\should_index_indexables`
-* Adds an `__isset` magic method to ease working with helper surfaces.
-Props to @nlemoine.

-= 18.1 =
-Release Date: February 8th, 2022

-Yoast SEO 18.1 is out today!
-This new release brings another round of bug fixes, plus a new way for us to handle the translations in our plugin — leading to a smaller plugin size for you to install.
-Read more about what's new in Yoast SEO 18.1 in [our release post in English](https://yoa.st/release-8-2-22) or [our release post in Spanish](https://yoa.st/release-8-2-22-spanish)!

-Enhancements:

-* Changes the overall SEO score color on the post type overview pages to red when no keyphrase is set.

-Bugfixes:

-* Fixes a bug where images inserted into our FAQ or HowTo blocks would be rendered wider then their respective container when using a Block Theme.
+* Fixes a bug where the highlighting would not be applied to the first sentence in Classic editor when an image without caption was added at the beginning of a paragraph.
-* Fixes a bug where plugins that would initialize after our plugin would be unable to register certain plugin information or utilize certain hooks.
-* Fixes a bug where capitalized keyphrases would show up twice in the Wincher SEO performance tracking modal.
+* Fixes a bug where the _passive voice_ and _transition words_ assessments would show an incorrect percentage in the feedback when a new line character was used inside a paragraph.

-Other:

-* Switches from packaged script translations to those from wordpress.org in order to reduce ZIP size and disk usage.
+#### Other

+* Changes the last step of the `First-time configuration` to highlight the free webinar availability.
+* Drops compatibility with PHP 5.6, 7.0 and 7.1.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).